 You can also use the pstree command. pstree means process tree and it shows all the running processes as a tree.

-If you provide it no argument, it will show all the processes from init or systemd.
+If you provide it with no argument, it will show all the processes from init or systemd.

-However, if you give it a process id, it will show all that process as the root of the tree.
+However, if you give it a process id, it will show all that processes as the root of the tree.
 In other words, it will show all the processes initiated by that process.